unovue/radix-vue/docs/content/components/checkbox.md

 ---

-outline: deep
-metaTitle: Checkbox
+title: Checkbox
-metaDescription: A control that allows the user to toggle between checked and not checked.
+description: A control that allows the user to toggle between checked and not checked.
 name: checkbox
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/checkbox
 ---